Faithful and discreet slave: Role

 Watch Tower Society publications teach that Jesus uses the faithful and discreet slave "to publish information on the fulfillment of Bible prophecies and to give timely direction on the application of Bible principles in daily life" as the only means of communicating God's messages to humans.
 It is referred to as God's "prophet" and "channel", and claims to provide "divine" direction and guidance.
-Jehovah's Witnesses are told their survival of Armageddon depends in part on their obedience to the slave class.
+Jehovah's Witnesses are taught that living in accordance with God's will and maintaining a close relationship with God involves listening carefully to the guidance given by the slave class.

-Governing Body members are said to act in the role of the faithful and discreet slave class when arriving at decisions on doctrines, activities and oversight of Jehovah's Witnesses worldwide, including making appointments to positions of responsibility.
+Governing Body members are said to act in the role of the faithful and discreet slave class when arriving at decisions on doctrines, activities, and oversight of Jehovah's Witnesses worldwide, including making appointments to positions of responsibility.